-There will be 3 or 4 other acts on before me (I go on last).
+There will be 4 other acts on before me (I go on last).
 Yukotopia is a cosy room with lots of psychedelic ambiance and welcoming friendliness.
 It has a full bar and offers some inexpensive entrees and snacks.
 People bring their kids sometimes.
 It hosts poetry readings on Saturday afternoons.

 Here’s the schedule for Friday, October 22 (5 solo artists):